NobodyNada/ros/README.md

     cargo run -- -n             # launch without a GUI cargo run --release -- -n   # recommended for running on os2 servers cargo run -- -dn            # recommended for debugging on os2 servers

+To run usermode applications, specify the name of the application (or a path to an ELF file), for example:

+    cargo run --release -- helloworld

+Note that `cargo run` does not currently automatically compile applications, so be sure to `cargo build` first.